netspie/PageTree-Design-Documentation/docs/Methodologies.md

 Description of possible alternatives to achieving business goals and answering if is it realistic to create the project and how could be done best.

 ## Problem Space – Requirements Exploration

+Every requirement or decision should take into account following items:
+\- Data - static and dynamic
+\- Assets - could be graphics, any other data
+\- Software - code, modules, plugins, addons, extensions, libraries, frameworks, engines, etc.
+\- Hardware - platforms, devices and their components
+\- Network - protocols, etc.

 ### Functional Requirements Gathering